HomerReid/scuff-em/doc/docs/applications/scuff-scatter/scuff-scatter.md

 corresponding
 to a free-space wavelength of $\lambda=0.5\,\mu$m.

+Note: Even if you use `--Lambda / --LambdaFile` instead of `--Omega / --OmegaFile` to specify the computational frequencies, the output files will still report data in terms of the frequency
+(the equivalent `--Omega` values), not the wavelength.
+To plot your data versus wavelength instead of frequency, just plot versus the quantity $\frac{2\pi}{\omega}$.

 ## Options defining the incident field

 The options for specifying incident fields in